darachm/old_screwdrivers2/README.md

+TODO:

+- Make central `Snakefile` to handle all data archiving/un, etc.
+- Extend `clusterProfiler` to arbitrary and KEGG

+---

 This is a few files that might be useful.
 Use at own risk.

 In `scripts` are scripts that are intended for others to use.